 Del Amo Fashion Center

-Make your way to Del Amo Fashion Center (the third largest shopping mall in America) and you’ll be right in the middle of a popular filming location.
+Make your way to Del Amo Fashion Center (one of the largest shopping malls in America) and you’ll be right in the middle of a popular filming location.
 The high-end shopping destination has been a go-to for films including Bad Santa, Jackie Brown, Valley Girls and Why Him?
 Comedy Central’s Reno 911! has also used the mall for scenes.
-With 2.7 million sq. ft. of space we can see why!
+With 2.5 million sq. ft. of space we can see why!

 When you drive through Torrance’s residential areas, you’ll notice quintessential California homes to neighborhoods that could be found in any U.S. town – perfect for filmmakers!
 Wide streets and construction spanning from 1912 provide opportunities to shoot all types of scenes.
 A few Torrance houses that have been made famous include the homes of Buffy in Buffy the Vampire Slayer, Tony Montana in Scarface and Dirk Diggler in Boogie Nights.